BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-006-invalid-product-add-in-cart.md

 ## Steps to Reproduce

-1. Open the invalid product page using product ID `123`.
+1. Open the invalid product page using product ID 123.
-2. Check whether an **Add to Cart** option is displayed.
+2. Observe that an Add to Cart option is displayed.
-3. Click **Add to Cart**.
+3. Click Add to Cart.
-4. Observe the cart behavior.
+4. Open the Cart.
+5. Verify that the invalid product has been added.
+6. Proceed to Checkout.
+7. Complete the required checkout information and continue through the checkout flow.

 ## Expected Result

-The invalid product page should not provide a functional **Add to Cart** option.
+The invalid product page should not provide a functional Add to Cart option.
+A nonexistent product should not be added to the cart or be allowed to proceed through the checkout flow.

 ## Actual Result

-The invalid product page displays a functional **Add to Cart** option.
+The invalid product page displays a functional Add to Cart option.
+The nonexistent product is added to the cart, and the user can proceed through the checkout flow with it.

 ## Evidence